Jeff Bagwell: Continued peak (1995–96)

 On May 7 against Philadelphia, Bagwell reached the 500th RBI of his career with two home runs and four RBI.
 By hitting his second upper-deck home run at Three Rivers Stadium on May 29 — it travelled 459 ft — Bagwell joined longtime Pirate Willie Stargell as the only players to homer twice into the stadium's upper deck.
 For the month of May, he batted .360 with .740 SLG, 10 home runs, 31 RBI, 22 runs scored, and four stolen bases.
 He was named NL Player of the Month, his fourth career monthly award.
 On June 14, Bagwell tied a major league record with four doubles in one game against San Francisco.
-He played all 162 games that year, batting .315 with a 1.021 OPS, 31 home runs, 120 RBIs, 111 runs scored, and 135 walks.
+He played all 162 games that year, batting .315 with a 1.021 OPS, 31 home runs, 120 RBI, 111 runs scored, and 135 walks.
 With 21 successful stolen bases in 28 attempts, it was his first season in the 20–20 club, that is, to steal 20 bases while hitting 20 home runs in the same season.
 Bagwell reached base 324 total times and in all but 11 games.
 He led the NL in doubles with 48 while earning his second All-Star selection and finishing ninth in the MVP voting.

 Rumors had surfaced during the 1996 season that manager Terry Collins did not get along well with Bagwell and Biggio, largely contributing to his dismissal.
 The Astros hired team color commentator Larry Dierker after the season to replace him.
 According to his autobiography, This Ain't Brain Surgery, Dierker was asked during the interview how he would handle the players.
 His response: "'Look, I'm tired of this Bagwell and Biggio s---,' I said.
 'Bagwell and Biggio will not be a problem, believe me.'
 I now believe that this statement is the one that got me the job."
 The Astros won division titles in four of five seasons with Dierker as manager; however, in each instance, they did not advance past the first round of the playoffs, and 2001 was Dierker's last season as the club's manager.